 Research has shown over and over that women and men who participate in psychological interventions experience significant decreases in anxiety and depression as well as higher pregnancy rates, and the most effective interventions include mind/body and relaxation strategies.
-So the dilemma is how can we get these valuable interventions to the people who need them the most?

 What do you do when you are at a family dinner and your younger sister unexpectedly announces that she is pregnant?
 How do you cope when you are at work and the clinic calls with a negative pregnancy test?
 How do you NOT fall apart when you go to the bathroom on day 27 of your cycle and see blood?
 So Liz and I identified the 50 situations which we believe cause the most stress, and FertiCalm offers cognitive, behavioral, and social solutions for each one.
-In addition, it offers ten relaxations, advice for how to self-nurture, and how to see humor in some of the most stressful situations.
+In addition, it offers ten relaxations, advice on how to self-nurture, and how to see the humor in some of the most stressful situations.

 Here is an example of how it works: the first thing you see is a flower, and each petal has a different label: Work, Family, Friends, Your Partner, Sex, Difficult Emotions, Running Out of Options, Holidays, Baby Functions, Social Events, Fertility Treatment, the Two Week Wait, and Pregnancy.
 Let’s say you are waiting to see if you are pregnant and are at the end of your cycle, i.e. in the Two Week Wait.
 You press that petal and a new flower appears with four new petals: Waiting for Lab Results, Bathroom, Waiting for Pregnancy Results, and Negative Pregnancy Test.
 You need to go to the bathroom but are really nervous.
 So you push the Bathroom petal.
 That flower has six new petals: Cognitive Techniques, Behavioral Techniques, Finding the Humor, Social Solutions, Relaxation, and Self Nurturing.

-Negative Thought: “I am going to see blood."
+Negative thought: “I am going to see blood."

-Balanced Thought: “Bleeding or spotting does not mean I’m not pregnant.
+Balanced thought: “Bleeding or spotting does not mean I’m not pregnant.
 Only a blood test knows for sure.
 Symptoms do not equal certainty.
 Up to half of the pregnancies that come as a result of infertility treatment include bleeding or spotting.”

 Try to limit going to the bathroom except for when you really need to go.